Get stuck! Better even: get stuck when in the company of friends!

 More bays, more shallow and super transparent waters.
 The last migratory ducks flying overhead, hopefully escaping the deadly shot from hunters who sat in camouflage outfits waiting for them (the hunting season would last a few more days).

-At the end of the afternoon, we arrived at the Sleeping Dragon bay.
+At the end of the afternoon, we arrived at the Sleeping Dragon bay (find the GPS waypoint here).

 The Ultimate Rough Camp on a Beach